MarcoConsiglio/goniometry/README.md

 $beta->not($alfa);                  // true
 ```

-## Algebric sum between two angles
+## Algebraic sum between two angles
-The `Sum` class extends the `Angle` class, so you immediately obtain the algebric sum
+The `Sum` class extends the `Angle` class, so you immediately obtain the algebraic sum
 between two angles, passing in its constructor a `FromAngles` builder, which is a `SumBuilder`.
 ```php
 $alfa = Angle::createFromDecimal(180);